cdktf/cdktf-provider-googlebeta/docs/googleOsConfigOsPolicyAssignment.go.md

 - *Type:* *string

-Required.

 A one word, unique name for this repository.

-This is the `repo id` in the yum config file and also the `display_name` if `display_name` is omitted.
+This is the 'repo id' in the yum config file and also the 'display_name' if 'display_name' is omitted.
 This id is also used as the unique identifier when checking for resource conflicts.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.71.0/docs/resources/google_os_config_os_policy_assignment#id GoogleOsConfigOsPolicyAssignment#id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.0/docs/resources/google_os_config_os_policy_assignment#id GoogleOsConfigOsPolicyAssignment#id}

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.